raibisch/raibisch/README.md

   I'm currently working at different ESP32 based pojects i like to learn new technology and update myself. i also like to contribute in open sources projects

-  working with you is already a pleasure for me &#128519;
   </b>
   </p>

+## ⚡ NEW: view and calculate actual EPEX dynamic electric energy cost with ESP32.

+Many Subprojects:

+#### - SMART-Grid switch for Wallbox or Heatpump based on actual EPEX-Price
+#### - view actual EPEX enduser price on M5Stack CoreInk
+#### - Tibber Price-Sumulator (with day and month history function)

+... create your ideas based on an universal "SMART_GRID"- LIB

-- 🔭 I’m currently have published a Web-App to communicate with a ABL-Wallbox
+- 🔭 Web-App to communicate with a ABL-Wallbox
-- 🌱 I’m currently working on getting CAN-Bus working on ESP32-S2
 - 🌱 ...and hacking on the ISOBUS with a M5-Stack project of my college

 <br>